SpiderMath/FreeCodeCamp-PythonDataAnalysis-MedicalDataVisualiser/README.md

 Alcohol intake	Subjective Feature	alco	binary
-Physical activity	Subjective Feature	active	binary Presence or absence of cardiovascular disease	Target Variable	cardio	binary Instructions
+Physical activity	Subjective Feature	active	binary Presence or absence of cardiovascular disease	Target Variable	cardio	binary

+**Instructions**
-Create a chart similar to examples/Figure_1.png, where we show the counts of good and bad outcomes for the cholesterol, gluc, alco, active, and smoke variables for patients with cardio=1 and cardio=0 in different panels.
+Create a chart similar to `examples/Figure_1.png`, where we show the counts of good and bad outcomes for the cholesterol, gluc, alco, active, and smoke variables for patients with cardio=1 and cardio=0 in different panels.

 By each number in the [`medical_data_visualizer.py`](./medical_data_visualizer.py) file, add the code from the associated instruction number below.